 An octogenarian Doc, (and nonagenarians Monk and Ham) all participate in the "Melee of the Milennium" in Philip Jose Farmer's Greatheart Silver

-In to The Adventures of Jake Speed the titular hero complains that Savage needs to retire and give younger heroes a chance.
+In the 1980's action movie parody Jake Speed the titular hero complains that Savage needs to retire and give younger heroes a chance.

 Docdoesn't like killing, goes to great lengths to avoid it.
 His companions don't like lethal force either, but being less impressively-skilled than Doc, they sometimes do kill accidentally.
 Most often it's that Monk hit someone too hard, or Ham had to resort to his swordcane.